michaelklishin/langohr/README.md

 # Langohr, a feature-rich Clojure RabbitMQ client that embraces [AMQP 0.9.1 Model](http://bitly.com/amqp-model-explained)

-Langohr is a Clojure wrapper around the RabbitMQ Java client that embraces [AMQP 0.9.1 Model](http://bitly.com/amqp-model-explained) and does not try to hide it behind many layers of DSLs.
+Langohr is a [Clojure RabbitMQ client](http://clojurerabbitmq.info) that embraces [AMQP 0.9.1 Model](http://bitly.com/amqp-model-explained) and does not try to hide it behind many layers of DSLs.
 It is pre-1.0 only in the sense that API is not completely locked down at this point: otherwise, it is solid and is used very actively to develop commercial products that involve thousands of nodes communicating with it.